lassineguindo/Guess-the-Word-/README.md

 # Guess-the-Word-
-This project implements a word guessing game in Python, following a four-part assignment.
+This project implements a word guessing game in Python, following a four-part project.
 The game challenges the player to guess a secret word one letter at a time while enforcing input validation and tracking incorrect guesses.

 Assignment Breakdown
 Part 1 – Secret Word and User Input